0xVolt/learn-flask/README.md

 # Learn Flask
 Following along with this [tutorial](https://www.youtube.com/watch?v=Z1RJmh_OqeA) on YouTube, this log file was created to document progress on learning the Flask framework for backend web development in Python.
+In addition, I find myself referring to the [official Flask documentation](https://flask.palletsprojects.com/en/2.2.x/) time and time again.
+To get started with Flask as soon as possible, the [quick start](https://flask.palletsprojects.com/en/2.2.x/quickstart/) page is as descriptive as it can be for a mere introduction to this micro-framework.

 ## 1. Table of Contents
 - [Learn Flask](#learn-flask)